 21 Oct Rwenzori Mountains Challenge: Mt Stanley to Margherita Peak

-At 5109m, it is less high than Mt Kilimanjaro.
-It is less well known and less frequently climbed.
-But it requires more technical skill and every bit as much stamina and determination.
-And depending on the season, the climb throws up a number of difficulties, including rain and the ensuing mud.
+At 5109m, Margherita Peak is less high than Mt Kilimanjaro.
+It is also less well known and less frequently climbed.
+However, it requires more technical skill and every bit as much stamina and determination.

 Day 3.
 The trail to Bugata Camp provided some of the easiest walking of the entire trek in dry conditions.
 Tussock grass and Giant Lobelias abound as the landscape takes on a much different feel.
 In different conditions, this can be a boggy slog.